united-security-providers/usp-core-waap-killercoda/usp-core-waap-graphql/step3/info.md

 <br />

 <details>
-<summary>Alternative to modify `queryThresholds` settings using `kubectl patch`</summary>
+<summary>Manually updating queryThreshold settings</summary>

-If you manually want to set a specific `queryThreshold` setting using `kubectl patch` you can use a command like
+If you manually want to update a specific `queryThreshold` setting using `kubectl patch` you can use a command like

 ```shell
 kubectl patch \